jopemachine-arvis/arvis/documents/plugin-config-format.md

 required: `true`

-Required of consisting of bundleId, so cannot change this `createdby` after install the workflow.
+Required of consisting of bundleId, so cannot change this `createdby` after install the plugin.

 ## name